The Cheetah

 Through efforts made today we form

-each and every tomorrow.
+each and every new tomorrow.

-My artwork is a tiny part of this effort.
+This artwork is a tiny part of this effort.

 The world needs to face many serious issues.